segersniels/gocreate/README.md

 # gocreate
-One of the things I dislike the most about Golang is the fact that you're bound to your `$GOPATH`.
+One of the things I dislike about Golang (and using Glide) is the fact that you're bound to your `$GOPATH`.
 The solution?
-Create a directory in your `$GOPATH/src` and symlink it to wherever you keep all your other projects.
+Creating a directory in your `$GOPATH/src` and symlink it to wherever you want the project to be.

 ## Installation
 ```bash